image-charts/documentation/docs/radar-charts.md

 chxt=r
 ```

 In a radar chart, data points are drawn evenly spaced, clockwise around the chart.
 The value of the point is represented as the distance from the center of the chart, where the center represents the minimum value, and the chart edge is the maximum value.
-Each series is drawn as one complete circuit of the chart. <!--The chart connects these points with straight or curved lines, as you specify.-->
+Each series is drawn as one complete circuit of the chart.

 So, a radar chart is essentially a line chart wrapped into a circle, where the y-axis goes from the center of the chart to the perimeter, and the x-axis is the perimeter of the chart, starting and ending at the 12:00 line.